The Weighing of Souls: Substance and Rejection

 The destination of a life depends on its foundation; a life without God is weightless chaff destined for ruin, while a life in God is secure and known.

-5 Therefore the wicked shall not stand in the judgment, nor sinners in the congregation of the righteous.
+5 Therefore the wicked will not stand in the judgment, nor sinners in the assembly of the righteous.

-6 For Yahweh knows the way of the righteous, but the way of the wicked shall perish.
+6 For the LORD guards the path of the righteous, but the way of the wicked will perish.

 The destination of a life depends on its foundation; a life without God is weightless chaff destined for ruin, while a life in God is secure and known.